siddharths00/Hangman-Speech-Recognition/README.md

 # Hangman-Speech-Recognition

-This was a very fun experiment that I came up with while studying about NLTK(Natural Language ToolKit) and how it's used in the field of Machine Learning.
+This was a very fun experiment that I came up with while studying about Speech to Text conversion and how it's used in the field of Machine Learning.
 Almost every single one of us is aware of the [Hangman Game](https://www.considerable.com/entertainment/games/hangman/).
 Many versions of the game exist with implementations in python.
 This particular script is no exception, it is still, at its core, a hangman game...
 But with a twist!

 In this game you'll have to guess the phrase provided, not by typing, but by _**speaking**_!.